 Building a Fiberhood: Lightning Fast Internet to Your Home

 You’re doing a lot more with your internet today—social networking, videoconferencing, connecting smart homes, and uploading and downloading pictures and video.
 Fiber-optic internet provides enough bandwidth to do all these things and more, and at blazing-fast speeds!
 This need for better connectivity is what drives us to bring fiber-optic internet to homes and businesses throughout South Whidbey and Point Roberts.
-But what exactly does it take to turn your neighborhood into a fiberhood?

 We can’t imagine a more idyllic place to live and work than Whidbey Island or Point Roberts.
 As a rural-based company surrounded by natural beauty, being environmentally conscious is important to us.
 Yet even though we embrace a slower pace of life, it doesn’t mean we want our internet to be slow!
 We want the same internet access and availability as Seattle and Everett.
 Better, even.